jrajani/axon-dutch-school/README.md

 mvn clean spring-boot:run
 ```

-You can verify by opening Axon Hub url.
-You should overview similar to following image.
+You can verify the setup by opening Axon Hub url.
+You should see an overview similar to the following image.

 ![Axon Hub Overview](./docs/AxonHub-before-ds-gui.png)